 - add modified_attributes to extinfo.cgi

-#1 Updated by Tommi almost 3 years ago
+#1 Updated by Tommi about 3 years ago

 - install: add --enable-nagiosenv to configure to expose custom variables with prefix NAGIOS_ instead of ICINGA_ for easier reuse of plugins #2083